HomeLatest NewsStartupsDeftech startup Sisir Radar raises $7 million to build private SAR satellite

 Advertisement

-Misra spent four decades at ISRO and previously served as director of the Space Centre, which focuses on satellite-based services for civilian and strategic use.
+Misra spent four decades at ISRO and previously served as director of the Space Applications Centre, which focuses on satellite-based services for civilian and strategic use.

 India has in recent years encouraged private participation in the space sector, opening launch services, satellite manufacturing and downstream applications to startups and investors.